WLHS-Programming1-2023/Projects/ListFun/README.md

 * get_data() - fills in a list with data entered by the user
 * print_data() - prints given list values to the screen (space delimited)
 * lowest_value() - returns the lowest value in the given list
-* highestValue() - returns the highest value in the given list
+* highest_value() - returns the highest value in the given list
-* countOdds() - returns the number of odd numbers in the given list
+* count_odds() - returns the number of odd numbers in the given list
 * sum() - returns the sum of all the values in the given list
-* getDuplicateValues() - returns a list of all the values that appear multiple times in the input list
+* get_duplicate_values() - returns a list of all the values that appear multiple times in the input list

-Notes: Output to the screen should only be done in main() and printData() (and the prompt in getData).
+Notes: Output to the screen should only be done in main() and print_data() (and the prompt in getData).

 ## Sample Output